dime-worldbank/dimeanalytics/scto/wbg-scto-guide.md

 which may violate your ethical approval agreements.
 See DIME Analytic's [SurveyCTO Encryption guidelines](https://osf.io/gh4y8/).

 ## Pausing your Group
+When you create your group, you will indicate an anticipated end date for the server in the eServices request.
+You will receive a reminder email 5 business days before the selected end date.
 At the end date for the group, you can decide to end the group or pause the group.
 Pausing a group means that the data and forms will be kept secure on the server but will not be accessible until the group is resumed.
 To pause a SurveyCTO survey for $20 per month, visit eServices and submit a request for